wavesplatform/Waves/docker/README.md

 - `/docker/waves/waves-config/waves.conf` - default Waves config

-3. If you already have Waves Node configuration/data - place it in the corresponsing directories
+3. If you already have Waves Node configuration/data - place it in the corresponding directories

 4. Add the appropriate arguments to ```docker run``` command:
 ```